 The shortest hygiene session is around 20 minutes, while the longest lasts about one hour, but is reserved for only the most extreme cases, and these sessions can last shorter the more frequently you get them.
 As a true time saver, we recommend getting the treatment every half year check-up which is a necessary part of your oral health and is highly recommended.

 Cleaning your teeth will not only prevent the obvious dental problems from occurring but will also provide cosmetic benefits while helping to prevent other physical ailments down the road.
-Let’s look at a few things that teeth cleaning does:
+Let’s look at a few things that teeth cleaning in London does:

 For most patients, teeth cleaning is simple and painless.
 Knowing exactly what is going on during the process can help ease your stress and allow you to better enjoy the minty-fresh results.